Mark Higgs

-Mark Deyon Higgs (born April 11, 1966) is a former American football running back in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Philadelphia Eagles and Arizona Cardinals.
-He was drafted in the 8th round of the 1988 NFL Draft by the Dallas Cowboys.
-He played college football at the University of Kentucky.
+Mark Deyon Higgs (born April 11, 1966) is an American former professional football running back who played in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Philadelphia Eagles and Arizona Cardinals.
+He played college football for the Kentucky Wildcats and was selected by the Cowboys in the eighth round of the 1988 NFL draft.

-Early years
+Early life

 Higgs was constantly discouraged from playing football due to his size (5'7", 195 lbs), but still went on to surpass many of the rushing records at Owensboro (Senior) High School, becoming a two-time All-American and All-state selection.
 As a junior, he had 325 rushing yards against Owensboro Catholic High School.

 As a senior, he carried the ball on nearly every play, posting 2,858 rushing yards, 32 touchdowns and nine 200-yard games, including 297 yards against Boone County High School.

 He was a three-year starter, finishing as the school's all-time leading rusher by setting state records with 6,721 yards and 75 touchdowns.

 College career

 Higgs accepted a football scholarship from the University of Kentucky.
-As a freshman, he was a backup at running back behind George Adams, appearing in 10 games, while registering 476 rushing yards, 5 touchdowns and a school record 6.3 yards per carry, including a single-game average per carry record (29.0, 4-116 against Rutgers University).
+As a freshman, he was a backup at running back behind George Adams, appearing in 10 games, while registering 476 rushing yards, 5 touchdowns and a school record 6.3 yards per carry, including a single-game average per carry record (29.0, 4–116 against Rutgers University).

 The next year, he suffered a right knee injury in spring drills, but was able to return that fall to play in 11 games.
 He alternated with Marc Logan, tallying 611 rushing yards and 5 touchdowns.

 As a junior, he was a part of a platoon of running backs that included Logan and Ivy Joe Hunter, rushing for 527 yards and 5 touchdowns.
 In his final season, he set school records with 1,278 rushing yards, 6.6-yard average, six 100-yard games and 10 rushing touchdowns.

 He recorded the best career average per rushing attempt (5.43) in school history and became the third all-time leading rusher (2,892 yards).
 He also had two of the five longest scoring plays in the University of Kentucky history - an 85-yard touchdown run against Utah State University in 1987 and an 84-yard touchdown run against Vanderbilt University in 1984.

 In 1997, his jersey number was retired.
 In 2005, he was inducted into the University of Kentucky Hall of Fame.
 In 2008, he was inducted into the Kentucky Pro Football Hall of Fame.